Chart Color Schemes

 Koondoola is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Koondoola's dwellings, as per the latest Census, consisted of 86.0% houses and 14.0% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Perth metro's 92.2% houses and 7.8% other dwellings.
+As of the latest Census, Koondoola's dwelling structures consisted of 86.0% houses and 14.0% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Perth metro's 92.2% houses and 7.8% other dwellings.
 Home ownership in Koondoola stood at 27.1%, with mortgaged dwellings at 36.9% and rented ones at 36.0%.
-The median monthly mortgage repayment was $1,387, lower than Perth metro's average of $1,898.
-Median weekly rent in Koondoola was $285, compared to Perth metro's $350.
-Nationally, Koondoola's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+The median monthly mortgage repayment was $1,387, below Perth metro's average of $1,898.
+The median weekly rent in Koondoola was $285, compared to Perth metro's $350.
+Nationally, Koondoola's mortgage repayments were lower than the Australian average of $1,863, and rents were below the national figure of $375.

 Frequently Asked Questions - Housing